 print(f"dict: {dict_time:.2f} ns")

-This script times operations common to both dictionaries and named tuples, such as membership tests and attribute access.
-Running the script on your current system displays an output similar to the following:
+This script times operations common to both dictionaries and named tuples.
+These operations include membership tests and attribute access.
+Running the script on your system will display an output similar to the following:

 $ namedtuple_dict_time.py